tomiy/better-battlerite-queue/README.md

 ## About The Project

-A discord bot to organize private games for <a href="https://arena.battlerite.com/">Battlerite Arena</a>.
+A discord bot to organize private lobbies for pvp games.

+Originally designed for <a href="https://arena.battlerite.com/">Battlerite Arena</a> but can be used for any game with characters and terrains.

 Features a queue with regions, a draft & a match report system.